kieferlam/DesktopMessenger-Facebook-/README.md

 # KieferMessenger

+## What is it?
+KieferMessenger is a desktop client for the Facebook Messenger platform.
+It works by emulating the browser and using the exact same GET/POST requests to trick Facebook into thinking we are accessing the website normally[*](https://github.com/Schmavery/facebook-chat-api).

+KieferMessenger is currently beta software so expect bugs and incomplete functionality.
+Feel free to report bugs/suggestions here on GitHub.

+*Disclaimer*: We are not resposible for anything that happens to your account, e.g. account getting banned.
+KieferMessenger does not store your password at all so any security problems will be unrelated to us or our software.

 ## Install
 To install, simply download the ZIP file (KieferMessenger.zip) from /release/ and run KieferMessenger.exe after you extract the ZIP file.
 The executable will prompt may prompt you to download an update which will download the latest version of the app.